Notes

 ENCOUNTERS

-2-in-6 chance of an encounter occurring every 3 Danger rounds (30 minutes.)
+2-in-6 chance of an encounter occurring per 3 Danger rounds (30 minutes.)
 The entire townhouse is played in the danger timescale.
-Unless noted, encounters are unique and do not reoccur.
+Unless noted, encounters do not reoccur.
 Re-roll if you need to.
-Some encounters are unlockable.

 Encounters (d10)